 Hope to get ashore at Salisbury Plain where colorful king penguins crowd the beaches in numbers that are simply astonishing.
 Hundreds of thousands of adult birds and their young literally carpet the vast area.
 Another 75,000 pairs of king penguins nest at St Andrews Bay.
 Everywhere, albatross, skuas and giant petrels wheel overhead and fur seals are found in good numbers along the shore or frolicking in the water.

 At Grytviken, visit an old whaling station as well as the grave of Sir Ernest Shackleton, one of the greatest Antarctic explorers of all time.

-You’ll attempt a landing at Coronation Island, known for its extensive moss beds, nesting penguins and beautiful snow petrels.
+An attempt to land at Coronation Island is possible, known for its extensive moss beds, nesting penguins and beautiful snow petrels.
 You may also visit the Argentinean meteorological station located on the seldom-visited island of Laurie.

 Spend several days cruising among the South Shetlands, an archipelago of bays, channels and some 20 islands off the Antarctic Peninsula.
 Enjoy frequent shore excursions via zodiac boat, exploring various islands such as King George, Half Moon, Aicho or Livingston.
 Here on these beautiful islands, enjoy superb wildlife encounters with Adelie, chinstrap and gentoo penguins, as well as several species of seal.

 Weather permitting, enter the flooded caldera of Deception Island and enjoy a spectacular walk to the higher points of the crater rim, or explore an abandoned whaling station nearby.